Nicktho/genxi-jwd-testing-assessment/README.md

 We can handle this flaky test by modifying the behaviour of `coin.flip()` so that it always does we want it to do.
 We can do this using a [Spy](https://jasmine.github.io/api/3.6/Spy.html).

-Let's use the [spyOn](https://jasmine.github.io/api/3.6/global.html#spyOn) function to create a `spy` that spy's on the `code.flip()` method and modifies it to behaive in a predictable manor.
+Let's use the [spyOn](https://jasmine.github.io/api/3.6/global.html#spyOn) function to create a `spy` that spy's on the `code.flip()` method and modifies it to behave in a predictable manner.

 Replace the test case with the following: